 Where: Piazza della Trinità dei Pellegrini, 1, Rome

 Extra Info: This church is just across the footbridge from Trastevere (Ponte Sisto) and close to Campo de’ Fiore.
-This parish is run by the apostolate of the Institute of Christ the King who dedicate themselves, inter alia, to the faithful celebration of the Extra-ordinary form of the Roman Rite (Old Rite) in Latin.
+This parish is run by the Fraternity of St Peter who dedicate themselves, inter alia, to the faithful celebration of the Extra-ordinary form of the Roman Rite (Old Rite) in Latin.

 4. Basilica of Sant’Anselmo (motherhouse of the Benedictine monastic order) – New Rite